mmhenderson/image_stats_gabor/README.md

  - If using a workload manager (slurm) to execute the shell scripts in /code/run/, first ensure that the directory /code/run/sbatch_output/ exists.
 This folder will store the output of the shell script execution.

+Please contact mmhender@cmu.edu with any questions or concerns.